DataFire/Integrations/integrations/generated/google_dataproc/README.md

   * accelerators `array`: Optional.
 The Google Compute Engine accelerator configuration for these instances.Beta Feature: This feature is still under development.
 It may be changed before final release.
     * items [AcceleratorConfig](#acceleratorconfig)
   * diskConfig [DiskConfig](#diskconfig)
-  * imageUri `string`: Output-only.
+  * imageUri `string`: Output only.
 The Google Compute Engine image resource used for cluster instances.
 Inferred from SoftwareConfig.image_version.
   * instanceNames `array`: Optional.
 The list of instance names.
 Cloud Dataproc derives the names from cluster_name, num_instances, and the instance group if not set by user (recommended practice is to let Cloud Dataproc derive the name).
     * items `string`
   * isPreemptible `boolean`: Optional.
 Specifies that this instance group contains preemptible instances.